eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 <img src="/assets/img/leader_rule/alt_profile.png" alt="Leader Rule Non-Convergence Example" style="max-width: 600px;">

+The primary aspect of this pathology is when the Condorcet winner has the weakest pairwise wins.
+If every other candidate has a stronger pairwise win against some candidate than all of the Condorcet winner's pairwise wins, then the Condorcet winner will never be the leader unless they start as the leader.
+Thus, if a Condorcet winner is "lukewarm" and only very minimally preferred to the other candidates, then by failing to inspire passionate support, they may fail to win despite being the Condorcet winner, and thus always earning over 50% of the vote by Lemma 1.

 ## Case Studies

 We shall analyze three elections using ranked.vote pairwise data, to see what the leader rule dynamics would have looked like in those elections.
-The percentages are based on the head-to-head matchups of voters who expressed a preferences, which may not extend to the entire electorate.
-For example, in the 2025 NYC election, a large proportion of voters bullet voted for Cuomo, and thus did not express a preference between Zohran Mamdani and Brad Lander.
+The percentages are based on the head-to-head match-ups of voters who expressed a preferences, which may not extend to the all voters if asked directly.
+For example, in the 2025 NYC election, a large proportion of voters bullet voted for Andrew Cuomo, and thus did not express a preference between Zohran Mamdani and Brad Lander.
 Therefore, the nearly 70% head-to-head result for Mamdani vs. Lander may not be representative of the entire electorate, but rather only of the subset of voters who expressed a preference between those two candidates.
 However, we use the simplifying assumption that the head-to-head results are representative of the entire electorate, to get a rough picture of the leader rule dynamics in these elections, along with the other axioms we have laid out in the introduction.

 ### Alaska House Special Election 2022